mattermost/mattermost-developer-documentation/site/content/contribute/webapp/unit-testing.md

     });
     ```

-6. When a function is passed to a component via props, make sure to test it if it gets called for a particular event call or its state changes.
+6. When a function is passed to a component via props, make sure to test if it gets called for a particular event call or its state changes.
     ```javascript
     test('should call functions on handleSubmit', () => {
         const newOnSubmit = jest.fn();